Naples School of Economics — Course Instructor

 • ECON 115: Introductory Microeconomics (Bachelor in Economics), Fall 2015

-• Description: An introduction to the basic tools of microeconomics.
+• An introduction to the basic tools of microeconomics.
 It provides a framework for understanding how individuals, firms, markets, and governments allocate scarce resources, and how to design and evaluate public policies.